ryanwatkins/pivotmenu/README.md

 NOTES:

-- if there are only two panels, sliding back rather than forward drags the items in the wrong direction.
+- if there are only two panels, and sliding backward rather than forward, the visible panel appears to be moving in the wrong direction.
-- doesnt scroll the correct direction if you click a header too far ahead

 Tested platforms include: Chrome 24+, Safari 6.0.2+, Firefox 17+, Windows Phone 8.0